|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-The child support agency will not suspend an occupational license if any of the following are true:
+The child support office will not suspend a parent's occupational license if any of the following are true:

-The child support agency sends the noncustodial parent a Notice of Intent to Suspend to their last known address.
+The child support office will send a Notice of Intent to Suspend to the parent who owes arrears at their last known address.

-The noncustodial parent has 30 days from the date on the notice to contest the suspension.
-To contest, the noncustodial parent must send the child support agency a written request for a hearing.
+The parent who owes arrears has 30 days from the date on the notice to contest the suspension.
+To contest, the parent must send the child support office a written request for a hearing.

-If the noncustodial parent does not take any of the above actions to stop the suspension, the child support agency notifies the licensing agency to suspend their occupational license.
+If the parent does not take any action to stop the suspension, the child support office will notify the licensing agency to suspend the parent's occupational license.

 Minnesota Statutes can be found on the Minnesota Office of Revisor of Statutes Web site.

 |© 2014 Minnesota Department of Human Services Online||Updated: 4/3/14 9:51 AM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||